Northern Arizona Endodontics 928-778-7181

 Contact Us

-One of Dr. Brimhall's assistants will escort you to a treatment room.
+One of the doctor's assistants will escort you to a treatment room.
 They will need to take an x-ray and will discuss your symptoms with you.

 X-rays are a necessary part of the diagnosis, treatment, and post- treatment procedures.
 T